E12PRS/server-details/README.md

 ## Introduction

-Server is hosted by CloudNord.net
+Server is hosted by CloudNord.net.
+Check Discord pins for Server IP.

-Server IP:
-> TBD

 For the rest of the document
 > *Text like this is a short explination of the thing above*